- The Alta Lake Road Sewer Upgrade Project is now complete.

 Staff awarded the design, contract administration and construction management services to ISL Engineering and Land Services.
 Construction Contract was awarded to Conwest Contracting.

 Timeline and scope

-On May 3, 2019 the RMOW sent out a petition to impacted residents.
+May 3, 2019 the RMOW sent out a petition to impacted residents.
 The petition was for the creation of two Local Service Area Bylaw’s that would be created to finance the design and construction of the Alta Lake Road Sewer Extension.
 The costs outlined in the petition document reflected the estimated project design and construction cost and ongoing operation and maintenance costs for the municipal sanitary sewer only.
-The cost of the construction of the sanitary sewer has been proposed at a 50 per cent cost share with the RMOW, and the RMOW’s 50 per cent would come from the existing sewer capital reserves, which has been funded by all RMOW taxpayers presently connected to the municipal sewage system.
-The petition closed August 30, 2019.
+The cost of the construction of the sanitary sewer has been proposed at a 50 percent cost share with the RMOW, and the RMOW’s 50 percent would come from the existing sewer capital reserves, which have been funded by all RMOW taxpayers presently connected to the municipal sewage system.
+The petition closed on August 30, 2019.

 Find out more about the Liquid Waste Management Plan.